rshgandhi05/ask-my-docs/README.md

 # Ask My Docs- Serverless RAG on AWS

-> Built and documented by an AWS Community Builder.
-Read the full blog post on Medium: https://medium.com/@rshgandhi05/ask-my-docs-i-built-a-serverless-rag-system-on-aws-that-costs-0-when-youre-not-using-it-2cf0f4137005

 > Chat with any PDF using 100% serverless AWS infrastructure.
 Upload a doc, ask questions, get answers grounded in your content.
 Spin it up in minutes, destroy it just as fast.

 Built by an AWS Community Builder as a demo of event-driven, serverless RAG architecture using AWS CDK.